mikedilger/mosaic-spec/docs/record.md

 #### Unique Address Nonce

-14 bytes at `[144:158]`.
+8 bytes at `[144:152]`.
 These bytes must start with a 1 bit.

 These bytes make an address unique (within the context of an author and a kind).
 They can be created in a number of different ways, depending on the application and its purpose:

 1. They can be generated randomly.
-2. They can be generated as a timestamp concatenated with randomly generated data.
+2. They can be a timestamp.
    This is useful when the addresses should sort in time order.
-3. They can be the first 14 bytes of a BLAKE3 hash of a fixed slice of bytes.
-This is useful for applications that require seeking an event by a known fixed string of bytes (and known author and kind).
+3. They can be the first 8 bytes of a BLAKE3 hash of a fixed slice of bytes.
+This is useful for applications that require seeking a record by a known fixed string of bytes (with known author and kind).
-4. They can be copied from a previous event, to replace that event.
+4. They can be copied from a previous record, to replace or version that record if the kind is replaceable or versioned.

 The method of creation is determined by the application layer.

 #### Kind

-2 bytes at `[158:160]`
+8 bytes at `[152:160]`

 This is the [kind](kinds.md) of the record which determines the application this record is part of, which then determines the nature of the non-core tags and the payload.
-This is represented as an unsigned integer in little-endian format.
+This is represented as a 64-bit unsigned integer in little-endian format.

+8 bits of this 64-bit unsigned integer have special meanings as defined here.
+Remembering that this integer is in little-endian format, the bytes are laid out in this sequence: [7-0, 15-8, 23-16, 31-24, 39-32, 47-40, 55-48, 63-56].

+Bits 1 and 0:

+* 00 - Unique.
+All records SHOULD have unique addresses.
+In the case that multiple records share the same address, all of them must be preserved just like Versioned records are (see bits 11 below)
+* 01 - Ephemeral; Servers should serve this record to current subscribers, but should not save the record nor serve it later to future subscribers.
+* 10 - Replaceable: Among records with the same address, only the one with the latest timestamp should be served by servers.
+* 11 - Versioned: Among records with the same address, all of them remain relevant and should be seen as a version history.

+Bits 3 and 2:

+* 00 - Author Only: Servers MUST serve this record only to it's author.
+* 01 - Author + Tagged: Servers MUST serve this record only to it's author and the public keys that are tagged in the record.
+* 10 - RESERVED
+* 11 - Everybody: Servers MAY serve this record to anybody.

+Bit 4: If on, the contents of this record are considered to be printable.

+Bits 7, 6 and 5: RESERVED and MUST be 0

+Bits 64-8: Free

 #### Author Public Key